dojot/dojot/iam/device-basic-authentication/README.md

 ## General Configurations

-These are the environment variables used by iotagent-http
+These are the environment variables used by this service

 ### Lightship